Contents

 Size and Physical Characteristics

 Elephants are the largest land mammals in the world, weighing up to 14,000 pounds.
-While hippos are much smaller, weighing around 3,000-4,000 pounds.
+Hippos are much smaller, weighing around 3,000-4,000 pounds.

-Elephants have long trunks, which they use for a variety of tasks.
-Including grasping food, drinking water, and even as a snorkel when swimming.
+Elephants have long trunks that they use for a variety of tasks, including grasping food, drinking water, and even as snorkels when swimming.

-Hippos have short, stubby noses, which they use to breathe when they are submerged in water.
+Hippos have short, stubby noses that they use to breathe while submerged in water.

 Habitat Preferences

-Both animals prefer to live near water sources. elephants live in a wider range of habitats.
+Both animals prefer to live near water sources.
+Elephants live in a broader range of habitats.
 Includes savannah, grasslands, and forests.

-While hippos live in water bodies like rivers, lakes, and swamps.
-Elephants are known for their ability to adapt to different environments.
-While hippos are more specialized in their habitat requirements.
+While hippos live in water bodies like rivers, lakes, and swamps, elephants are known for their ability to adapt to different environments.
+Hippos are more specialized in their habitat requirements.

 Behavior

 Elephants are known for their intelligence and complex social structures.
-While hippos are more solitary and aggressive.
+Hippos are more solitary and aggressive.

 Elephants have been observed mourning their dead.
 They have even been known to visit the bones of deceased elephants years after their passing.